 This is where my mother started to protest.
 She finally let it all out about how much she

-.
+hated him.
 She did a celebration (not in my face) when we broke up.
 In hind sight I

 realize many of the problems in my relationship with my boyfriend went back to my mom.